zhangxingshuo/infinite-monkeys/README.md

 Villanelle | 30.15s | 59.61s | 13.33s |
 Ballade | 40.28s | 64.28s | 22.05s |

+## Social Network Integration

 ## Tweeting
 The file `tweet.py` contains methods that allow for the generation of short 140-character poems by randomly selecting a poetry format and brute-forcing until the poem is below 140 characters.
 Note that this limitation necessarily disqualifies long-format poems such as the villanelle, ballade, and sonnet.

+## Messenger
+For the Facebook Messenger script and its changes, see the Github repository [messsenger-bot](www.github.com/zhangxingshuo/messsenger-bot).
+The bot is deployed on a Heroku cloud app.
+Since this cloud server runs Python 2.7, the dictionaries need to be dumped into Python2 pickle files, and NLTK needs to be installed on Python 2.7 if modifications wish to be made.